 1. Turn off power at the circuit breaker immediately

-2. Shut off gas supply at the heater and meter if applicable
+2. Shut off gas supply at the heater (contact utility company for meter shutoff if needed)

 3. Do not attempt to operate the unit until completely dry